What is HPV?

 Cervical screening for HPV

 If you have a cervix and have the HPV vaccine, you should still have your cervical screening test (smear test) every time it’s due.
-The HPV vaccine doesn’t offer complete protection against cervical cancer.
+Even though the HPV vaccine protects against most cervical cancers, it doesn’t protect against all of them

 There is no HPV screening currently available for people without a cervix.
 The HPV vaccine is your best chance at protecting yourself against genital warts and HPV-related cancers.